 will tell you that after a certain time the state of the light field inside the

-box will be most likely a coherent state (see ref.2).
+box will be most likely a coherent state (ref.2).

 Shown below is the measurement of the quantum

-noise of a coherent state's electrical field in dependance of its phase angle (which would be the time axis in a real time measurement).
+noise of a coherent state's electrical field in dependance of its phase angle (= time).

 It is a sine wave broadened by the amount of its quantum noise.